Raychen0617/POSE_RECOGNITION_BADMINTION/README.md

 # BADMINTON-POSE-RECOGNITION

+## My Updates
+- 2020 - 10  Add newrunvideo.py
+- 2020 - 10  Output keypoints as csv files in estimator.py
+- 2020 - 11  Apply player tracking in estimator.py
+- 2020 - 11  Update player tracking in estimator.py
+- 2020 - 11  Construct and training models to import by sklearn
+- 2020 - 12 - 20   Done background submission , bitwise and in file Background_subtraction

 ## tf-pose-estimation
 openpose is reference by https://github.com/ildoonet/tf-pose-estimation <br>
 **!! this is not the full code it's mainly for backup usage**